rmkit-dev/rmkit/README.md

 to launch harmony, hold the center button for 2+ seconds.
 To exit harmony, press the power button to bring up the exit dialog.

+### Manual Installation

+* download or build the binaries for harmony (see docs/BUILDING.md)
+* copy `harmony` to /home/root/harmony/harmony on the remarkable
+* launch `/home/root/harmony/harmony` through SSH

 ## Compilation